 - State and federal authorities make a decision – In some cases, federal and state authorities will deliberate whether or not to try your case in federal court.
 It is possible for local police to refer a case to federal authorities.

 Federal Drug Possession Charges

-As drug defense attorneys, we have had an incredible amount of success defending clients from drug possession charges by challenging the strategy and techniques the police use.
+As federal drug defense attorneys, we have had an incredible amount of success defending clients from drug possession charges by challenging the strategy and techniques the police use.